hafriedlander/stable-diffusion-grpcserver/README.md

+# Gyre

+A server for AI image generation.
+Provides a backend service over multiple APIs (GRPC and REST) for use by one or more frontends.

-An implementation of a server for the Stability AI API
+In particular, aims to be a local, open source implementation of the Stability AI APIs, but also includes a lot of useful extensions.

 # Features